 There’s so much to love about this light, yet satisfying recipe!
 Dairy-free, egg-free, and protein-packed.
 Fresh Dill Chicken Salad is here for all of your summertime recipe and picnic dish needs!

 This recipe is sponsored by Albertsons.
 All opinions expressed are my own.

-Fresh Dill Chicken Salad– tender chicken, fresh chopped dill, crisp apple and celery, all held together by a dairy-free, yogurt-based dressing.
-This mix of ingredients yields a flavor/texture that tastes like summer in bowl!
+Fresh Dill Chicken Salad– tender chicken, fresh chopped dill, crisp apple, and celery, all held together by a dairy-free, yogurt-based dressing.
+This mix of ingredients yields a flavor/texture that tastes like summer in a bowl!

 One of the items that we regularly get is their O Organics® Original Unsweetened Almond Milk.
 We love the slightly nutty flavor, silky consistency, and use it in all kinds of dairy-free recipes, such as homemade smoothies or milkshakes, sauces, and other dishes, like the one I’m sharing with you today.

 chicken – I used boneless and skinless chicken breasts for this recipe, but chicken thighs and drumsticks work as well!